totalspectrum/riscvemu/README.md

-riscvemu.spin is the P1 emulator (the guts are in PASM, of course) riscvemu_p2.spin is a P2 version of the emulator riscvjit_p2.spin is an advanced P2 version that compiles to P2 code debug.spin is a top level test harness for the emulators
+riscvemu.spin is the P1 emulator (the guts are in PASM, of course) riscvemu_p2.spin is a P2 version of the emulator riscvjit_p2.spin is an advanced P2 version that compiles to P2 code riscvtrace_p2.spin is another JIT that uses a difference caching scheme debug.spin is a top level test harness for the emulators
 ```